-This accomplishes two things – first of all, it passes pagerank from your older posts to your newer relevant ones, and interlinking your blog posts gives your readers somewhere else to go, keeping them on your site longer.
+This accomplishes two things – first of all, it passes ‘link juice’ from your older posts to your newer relevant ones, which helps spread your authority around and increase article rankings.
+Secondly, interlinking your blog posts gives your readers somewhere else to go, keeping them on your site longer.

 With search engine traffic, you want to do whatever you can to keep visitors on your site.
 You want them to get to know you, so hopefully they’ll connect with you or hop onto your email list.

 One tool that can help you automatically generate links to other relevant articles is called Link Whisper.
 Read my Link Whisper Review here!

 So now we know why we should update the old articles on our blogs, but how do we actually go about it?
 There’s a good process I’ve found that is both productive and saves a ton of time while having the maximum impact, so I’d love to share it with you.